 - Don’t assume that you’re working with the same universe of facts.

-This certainly goes within the U.S. as well, but the media in other countries is often quite different (especially in places where there’s government censorship).
+This certainly goes within the United States as well, but the media in other countries is often quite different (especially in places where there’s government censorship).
 Be mindful of the fact that huge stories in the U.S. may not have received very much coverage in other places.
 The reverse certainly holds true as well.
 In many places, people are very informed when it comes to U.S. politics.

 - Be especially sensitive around religious topics.